Did Jesus Christ Survive the Cross and die in Kashmir?

 Books that relate a different tale

-Apart from the Koran, there are 2 books that speculate that Jesus did not die on the cross.
-The two books I am referring to are by Aziz Kashmiri and another by Holger Kersten.
-There are also many other books on the subject, but the thread of thought of all is the same.
+Apart from the Koran, there are other books that speculate that Jesus did not die on the cross.
+I shall refer to two books on this subject.
+The first one is written by Aziz Kashmiri and the second by Holger Kersten.
+There are also many other books on the subject, but the thread of thought is the same.

 Both the writers give voluminous evidence that Jesus survived the crucifixion and then made his way to Kashmir where he died at the age of 80.
 He is supposed to be buried at Srinagar.
 I traveled to the shrine that is in the old Srinagar.
 The locals claim that it is the tomb of Yousaf Asaf a Muslim saint.
 It is called the Rozabal shrine.